List of The Story of Tracy Beaker characters: Justine Littlewood

 Tracy took her into the Dumping Ground Shop and tried to calm her down, but Justine clearly had something on her mind.
 She revealed that her father, Steve Littlewood, had been diagnosed with dementia, and she had been visiting him at a care home.
 Throughout the episode, Justine tries to inform Sean and Tracy about something else important but is interrupted every time.
 Finally, when she attempted for the second time, Sean entered the building, and it caused her to hesitate and not reveal her secret.
 She then leaves abruptly.

-In Episode 5, Justine appears again after a few months and announces the passing of her father due to dementia.
+In Episode 5, Justine appears again after a few months and announces the death of her father due to dementia.
 It is also disclosed from her appearance that she was pregnant along and in her last trimester.
 Justine is disturbed by Sean's surprise presence, concludes that he is the father, and leaves while it is flooding.
 She isn't seen in the episode until Jess and Jordan find her on the beach in labor.
 They were stuck in the storm and had no way to call emergency services in time, so she was relocated to the beach hut to give birth.
 She gave birth to her son, Steve Godfrey Littlewood, named after her father.
 The episode ended with the main Beaker girls cast, Tracy, Cam, Justine (and her newborn son), Peter Ingham, Sean, Jess, Jordan, Si Martin, Mary, Flo, and Tyrone, all celebrating Christmas in the Dumping Ground shop.
+She was mentioned in Series 13 of the dumping ground where Tracy told Erin, Harmony & Phoenix about Her Time when Justine used to be Her rival.